 1. Visit our website.
 Search the OMSA website to study the opportunities available.
 Look for scholarships that seem a good fit to your talents and interests and then carefully study their requirements.

 2. Fill out the Advising Application Form.
-As noted below, this must be turned in at least 24 hours prior to meeting with the Director.
 The form is an important part of the process: it requires you to think carefully about your accomplishments and future plans, and it allows the Director to prepare a meeting that is as productive as possible.

-4. Turn in the Advising Application Form.
-If completing the form electronically, please save the file as your name, attach it to an e-mail, and send it to the Director of Major Scholarships.
+3. Turn in the Advising Application Form.
+If completing the form electronically (preferred), please save the file as your name, attach it to an e-mail, and send it to the Director of Major Scholarships using the email address provided at the beginning of the form.
 If completing it by hand, please turn it in to OMSA.
-The form must be submitted a minimum of 24 hours prior to your scheduled meeting with the Director.

 2014 Junior Fellowship